01 of 07

 I...t's your first night in Beijing and you're probably exhausted from all the walking and sightseeing.
 Don't let this stop you from sampling some traditional Beijing cuisine.
 Nip back to the hotel for a shower and a quick rest and then go out for some delicious Beijing Duck—it's the specialty in Beijing, after all.
 If you're really tired, your hotel probably has a restaurant that serves it.
 Otherwise, ask for a recommendation of somewhere nearby.
 Duck de Chine and Made in China are exceptional places to try this Beijing specialty.Continue to 5 of 7 below.

 05 of 07

 You can certainly see the Great Wall on your own.
-Read Visiting the Great Wall to learn how.
-However, having done it with a tour group and on my own, I'd definitely recommend going on your own.
 You'll get to spend as much time as you want on the wall and you'll get to see a less-congested part.
-I recommend visiting the Mutianyu section.
+We recommend visiting the Mutianyu section.
 The views are awesome and the wall itself is in great shape.
 You can walk for miles, though some of it is very steep.